 Discharge destination from NSU (home - independent or with carers, local hospital, rehabilitation centre, residential home, nursing home, other)

 Summary statistics will be produced according to Section 9.
-The frequency and percentage of patients that stayed in secondary care and their length of stay will also be summarised according to Section 9.
 The frequency and percentage of patients that stayed in ICU/high dependency unit and their length of stay will also be summarised according to Section 9.
 Poisson regression will be used to model the effect of treatment (Dexamethasone versus placebo) on length of stay in NSU and length of stay in secondary care.
 The results from the Poisson regression will be presented in a table showing the treatment effect, 95% confidence interval, and P-value.
+If the model is over-dispersed (i.e. the conditional variance exceeds the mean) then we will consider fitting a negative binomial model to the data instead.

 Logistic regression will be used to model the effect of treatment (Dexamethasone versus placebo) on discharge destination from NSU.
 The results from the logistic regression will be presented in a table showing the treatment effect (odds ratio), 95% confidence interval, and P-value.